What Does The Cpu Do In A Computer

 Instructions can tell the CPU to do all sorts of things, like add two numbers together, or print a message on the screen.
 The CPU can also execute instructions that tell it to jump to another part of the program, or even to jump out of the program and do something else.

-See also Who Was The Founder Of Computer Science
+See also Schools For Computer Science

 One of the things that makes CPUs so powerful is that they can execute multiple instructions at the same time.
 This is called parallelism.
 CPUs can do this because they have multiple cores, which are like tiny CPUs that can work on their own tasks.